mp-se/gravitymon/src_docs/source/troubleshooting.rst

   *  403 - Forbidden.
 Could be an issue with token or URL.
   *  404 - Not found.
 Probably a wrong URL.

+  In some cases there can be negative error codes which have the following meaning:

+  * -1 - Connection refused
+  * -2 - Send header failed
+  * -3 - Send payload failed
+  * -4 - Not connected
+  * -5 - Connection lost
+  * -6 - No stream
+  * -7 - No HTTP server
+  * -8 - Too little RAM available
+  * -9 - Error encoding
+  * -10 - Error writing to stream
+  * -11 - Read timeout

 * MQTT push on <topic> failed error

   * -3 - Network failed connected